matsan1122/indminer/README.md

 ## Webhook & Hit Behaviour

 When a hit is experienced, a webhook with the private key is sent to you.
-Also, the private key is written to file.
+Also, the private key is written to file (Name structure: "hit-[unix].txt").

 ![image](https://user-images.githubusercontent.com/64090338/166115824-ae177ed0-1ed7-435f-a008-0b0a8b5271c9.png)